Retiring to France from the UK: a complete guide

 Once you’ve arrived in France, don’t forget one more critical step: applying for a resident card (Carte de Séjour) at your local prefecture or town hall within two months.
 This permit is vital for anyone looking to live in France long-term, granting access to certain public services and other benefits.

 For the visa and resident card, you’ll need to show that you have enough financial resources to support yourself, though significant assets may also count.
-And don’t forget health insurance; having coverage is a must in France.
+And don’t forget health insurance; having coverage is a must in France, and you are required to apply for a long-stay visa.

 How much money do you need to retire in France?